Should I Rent My House Furnished?

 5. You can stage your property which offers more appeal to potential tenants

 When you have the option to furnish your rental space, it helps you amplify your visuals to attract more prospective residents.
-Capturing photos of staged homes and adding them in your ads engages more interest.
+Capturing photos of staged homes and adding them in your ads engages more interest than photos of an unfurnished space.

 What are the Disadvantages of Furnished Homes for Landlords?

-1. A furnished unit carries risk as an investment
+1. A furnished property carries risk as an investment

 When you commit to creating a furnished apartment or house, the risk of exposure to damage is higher than it would be for unfurnished properties.
 It requires you to perform regular property inspections and preventive maintenance so the property is in a superb state.
-These strategies help to lower the risk.
+Inspections and maintenance will help to lower the risk.
 Another way to reduce it is by asking for a substantial security deposit.

 2. Furnished homes attract short-term tenants